algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - **Cost**: 10
 - Availability: v4

+## bsqrt

+- Opcode: 0x96
+- Stack: ..., A: []byte &rarr; ..., []byte
+- The largest integer I such that I^2 <= A. A and I are interpreted as big-endian unsigned integers
+- **Cost**: 40
+- Availability: v6

 ## b+

 - Opcode: 0xa0
 - Stack: ..., A: []byte, B: []byte &rarr; ..., []byte
-- A plus B, where A and B are byte-arrays interpreted as big-endian unsigned integers
+- A plus B. A and B are interpreted as big-endian unsigned integers
 - **Cost**: 10
 - Availability: v4